-Carr's Pond and Tarbox Pond is a 4.1 mile moderately trafficked loop trail located near West Greenwich, RI that features a lake and is good for all skill levels.
+Carr's Pond and Tarbox Pond is a 4.1 mile moderately trafficked loop trail located near West Greenwich, Rhode Island that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Part of the Big River Management area in West Greenwich, RI, the trails around Carr's Pond and Tarbox Pond are plentiful and winding.
 Trail options range from a quick walk around the pond to many hours exploring various loops and side trails.

 Nice hike.
 Not very difficult but long enough for some exercise if you do the full 4 miles or so.
 The only thing I would warn people about is the inconsiderate dog owners who refuse to leash their dogs.